ao216/TreeNet3D/README.md

 <img src="/alltrees.png" width="800">

 ## TreeNet3D Data
-If you would like to download the TreeNet3D data, please fill out an agreement to the [TreeNet3D Terms of Use](https://github.com/ao216/TreeNet3D/blob/main/TreeNet3D%20Terms%20of%20Use.pdf), using your institutional email addresses, and send it to us at szszsz216@163.com.
+If you would like to download the TreeNet3D data, please fill out an agreement to the [TreeNet3D Terms of Use](https://github.com/ao216/TreeNet3D/blob/main/TreeNet3D%20Terms%20of%20Use.pdf), using your institutional email addresses, and send it to us at shengjuntang@szu.edu.cn.

 ## Data Organization
 The directory has the following structure: